Why Cats Scratch: The Natural Instinct Explained

 Vertical vs. Horizontal Scratching: Which Works Best?

-If your cat is a sofa-corner specialist, place a vertical post directly in front of that exact spot.
+If your cat is a sofa-corner specialist (see how to protect sofa fabric), place a vertical post directly in front of that exact spot.
 If they love rugs, add a horizontal pad right there.
 In one study, providing different scratcher orientations (standing vs. flat) helped identify genuine preferences and increased use.Â

 Teaching Appropriate Scratching Habits (and Saving Your Sofa)